AFTER THE MEMORIAL SERVICE

 Get as many people as you can to sign-up to support your loved one's favourite Charity or one that looked after them towards the end.
 This could be an event – a Charity walk, fun-day, a run or any activity the Charity are organizing.

 Organize T-shirts, hats, glow-sticks, (umbrellas) – anything and everything that makes you as a ‘group’ stand-out from the crowd.
 It will be a fun and wonderful activity.
+Make sure everyone has a camera or device for taking pictures.

 Check with the Charity to see when they are organizing an event that you would all like to participate in.
+There are many After The Memorial Service Charity's you could get involved with.

 Collect and collate gifts and presents before the Christmas period.
 Plan and organize for people to come over and help wrap the presents.
 The presents then can be donated in the name of the passed away person.
 The tag could have the name of the deceased to make it more ‘personal’.
 Children Charities, hospitals, and a myriad of charities would love to receive such donations.